Your Custom Text Here

 "Bernadette, a child development specialist and single mother, is tasked with teaching a nonverbal teenage girl—found alone on an island that houses a prison—to speak.
 Everything about the girl is shrouded in mystery: her origins, even her age.
 As Bernadette digs deeper, the questions only multiply.
 Kirsten Sundberg Lunstrum charts the slow-burn relationship between these two unforgettable characters with a luminous sensitivity.
 Elita is a brooding, atmospheric tour de force of psychological suspense."—Laura van den Berg, author of The Third Hotel

-Kirsten's newest collection of short stories won the 2017 Flannery O'Connor Award for Short Fiction from the University of Georgia Press.
-The book will be released in the autumn of 2018.
+What We Do With the Wreckage won the 2017 Flannery O'Connor Award for Short Fiction from the University of Georgia Press and was published by UGA Press in 2018.
 Read more about the collection and the O'Connor Award here.

 "The stories in Kirsten Lunstrum's new collection, Swimming with Strangers, are smart, harrowing, dramatic, and quite often surprising.
 In one, the narrator describes the story of her own birth; in another, as the characters discuss fairy tales—one of the characters forces his students to read the Brothers Grimm in their brutal, original forms—the roles of witch and distressed damsel switch back and forth.
 While we could easily imagine stories like these in which thematic elements take over, Lunstrum keeps them at a low burble, focusing on the reality of these characters’ struggles.
 It is a very brave choice."
 (Fiction Writers Review)